Updated on March 4th, 2025 by Felix Martinez

 Target has faced some major downturns over the last decade.
 It failed to expand into Canada and struggled dealing with the rise of e-commerce shopping along with the rest of retail, but the company appears to have returned to sustained growth.

-Overall, we feel that the current valuation of Target is slightly elevated, but the company’s strong EPS growth justifies a higher valuation.
+Overall, we feel that Target’s current valuation is slightly elevated, but the company’s strong EPS growth justifies a higher valuation.
 We rate the stock as a buy.

 If you are interested in finding more high-quality dividend growth stocks suitable for long-term investment, the following Sure Dividend databases will be useful: